CoffeeAndCode/aws-auth-helper/README.md

 eval "`aws-auth-helper [aws-profile-name]` npm run deploy"
 ```

+The AWS profile is selected by from the first item that matches:

+- passing a string after the `aws-auth-helper` command
+- `AWS_PROFILE` environment variable
+- `default` as the default

 ## Requirements

 You must have an AWS profile setup in your `~/.aws/credentials` file like